developer-junaid/starter_kit/readme.md

 - _You should have chai installed_
 - Run `truffle test` (To run tests)

-6. Create Buy Token Functionality (Interact with Token SC from EthSwap SC)
+6. Connect both contracts (Interact with Token SC from EthSwap SC)

 - go to contracts/EthSwap.sol
 - Import Token smart contract (at the top of contract)